cbmurph510/Murphy.github.io/README.md

 Introduction:
 The files below are examples of Data Integrity related SQL scripts and stored procedures I have authored and they represent the following:

-**Data Integrity Stored Procedure used by SSRS report** - The report "Individuals with Unlinked Comapnies" was used by sales support staff to create lists of Individuals who were not linked to a Company so they could evaluate and perform manual cleanup if necessary.
+**Data Integrity Stored Procedure used by SSRS report** - The report "Individuals with Unlinked Companies" was used by sales support staff to create lists of Individuals who were not linked to a Company so they could evaluate and perform manual cleanup if necessary.

 **Data Integrity Script** –Used to update a staging table with records from the Contacts table that had invalid data in the MTB_PendingAccountName field.
 The records in the staging table were then processed by an in-house .net import utility and make the necessary updates.